RV-HATE: Reinforced Multi-Module Voting for Implicit Hate Speech Detection: Experimental Results

 On the Hateval dataset (Table~\ref{tab:ID}), contrastive learning methods such as SharedCon and LAHN underperform compared to the cross-entropy (CE) baseline (81.11\%).
 In contrast, RV-HATE achieves 83.44\%, outperforming the CE baseline by 2.33\%p.
 On Toxigen, RV-HATE outperforms SharedCon by 2.2\%p.
-RV-HATE achieves robust performance and state-of-the-art performance across diverse conditions, outperforming the prior leading model, SharedCon, by an average of 1.8\%.
-Although a 1--2\% gain may appear minor, it represents a meaningful advance in hate speech detection, a task in which model performance trends to plateau around 80\%.
-Indeed, prior studies have also regarded improvements of this magnitude as significant progress in the field~\cite{AhnKKH24, KimJPPH24}.
+RV-HATE achieves SOTA performance across diverse conditions, outperforming the prior leading model, SharedCon, by an average of 1.8\%.
 These results demonstrate that the proposed modules and reinforcement learning-based weighting effectively address dataset-specific characteristics.
 Section~\ref{subsec:ablation} explains in detail how each module contributes to performance improvements on individual datasets and Appendix~\ref{app:weights} reports the weight values assigned to each module and dataset.